keen/pingpong/README.md

 ##### Use a Different Collection Name Locally

-Specify `KEEN_COLLECTION` as an environment variable to change the [Keen IO event collection name](https://keen.io/docs/event-data-modeling/event-data-intro/#event-collections) to which events get logged.
+To change the [Keen IO event collection name](https://keen.io/docs/event-data-modeling/event-data-intro/#event-collections) where events get logged, specify KEEN_COLLECTION as an environment variable.
 The default is simply `checks`.

 You might want to do this locally to avoid checks from your development environment intermixing with those happening in production.
-(Note you can also use the `environment` namespace for this too.)
+(Note that you can also use the `environment` namespace for this, too.)

 You can also use `KEEN_COLLECTION` to break checks into multiple collections for any reason.